All Guides

 One thing to keep in mind is that some cooking sakes sold in Australian supermarkets contain added salt.
 That is totally fine for everyday cooking, but it is worth checking so you do not accidentally over-season your dish.

-If you want a different option, Carwari Certified Organic Cooking Sake is one I often see at local grocery stores in Australia and would recommend.
+If you want a different option, Japanese cooking sake is also often available at local grocery stores in Australia.
 It has a rich scent and a mild flavour, and it works well in everyday Japanese cooking.

 The real magic is in how these three ingredients work together.
 Teriyaki sauce is a simple example.
 At its most basic, it is just: